dklimpel/synapse_archive/docs/admin_api/rooms.md

 }
 ```

+The parameters and response values have the same expression like in Version 2 of the API.

 ## Version 2 (new version)

 This version works asynchronous.
 That means you get the response from server immediately.
 The server works on that task in background.
-You can request the satus of this action.
+You can request the status of this action.

 The API is: